Human Resource Development

 1. Specialized training

 Specialized training programs launched in 2017 include study abroad language training, next-generation leader training, and executive management training on a selective basis to secure future executive candidates.
-In 2022, we held the next-generation leader training for about nine months targeting young and mid-career employees selected from each division.
+In 2024, we held the next-generation leader training for about nine months targeting for four employees selected from within the company, and a study abroad language training program (online) for two young and mid-career employees.

 2. Stratified training